Persistent redness, flushing and sensitivity — calmed with the right clinical approach.

 Daily SPF 50, gentle non-foaming cleansers, and avoiding known triggers form the foundation of home management.
 What makes rosacea worse: harsh exfoliants, alcohol-based toners, fragranced products, hot showers and unprotected sun exposure.
 Many over-the-counter products marketed for 'sensitive skin' actually contain ingredients that provoke rosacea flares — clinical-grade skincare recommended by a practitioner is safer.
 Home management alone can stabilise mild rosacea but cannot address persistent redness or visible vessels; those need clinical treatment.

 Rosacea is managed rather than cured — the goal is to bring the condition under control.
-At Feonix Aesthetics, LED therapy using red and near-infrared wavelengths calms inflammation and strengthens the skin barrier; gentle chemical peels clear papulopustular bumps without irritating reactive skin; mesotherapy delivers anti-inflammatory and skin-strengthening ingredients directly into the dermis.
-For the vascular component (persistent redness, visible vessels) the gold-standard is vascular laser therapy — a service we're expanding clinical capability for.
+At Feonix Aesthetics, the Fotona Nd:YAG vascular laser is our primary intervention for the vascular component (persistent redness, visible vessels) — Full Face £345, Cheeks £295.
+Laser Genesis (£180 single, £486 course of 3, £864 course of 6) gently heats the upper dermis to reduce diffuse redness and calm the inflammatory response.
+LED therapy with red and near-infrared wavelengths supports recovery and strengthens the skin barrier; gentle chemical peels clear papulopustular bumps without irritating reactive skin; mesotherapy delivers anti-inflammatory and skin-strengthening ingredients directly into the dermis.
+The goal across modalities is improvement in visible redness and vessel appearance, not permanent cure — ongoing maintenance and trigger management sustain results.
 Our consultation assesses your rosacea subtype and designs the right protocol.

-Clients typically notice calmer skin and fewer papulopustular bumps within 4–6 weeks of starting a course.
-Redness reduction from LED builds cumulatively over 6–8 sessions.
-Rosacea is a chronic condition, so the goal is effective control and maintenance rather than permanent resolution — most clients see meaningful improvement over 2–3 months and then continue with maintenance treatments every 6–8 weeks to keep the condition stable.
-Trigger management alongside clinical treatment is what sustains results long-term.
+Clients typically see meaningful redness and vessel reduction after 2–4 Fotona Nd:YAG vascular sessions, with sessions spaced 4–6 weeks apart.
+Laser Genesis delivers cumulative improvement over 4–6 sessions.
+LED, peels and mesotherapy work alongside the laser modalities and contribute to overall skin calmness over 6–8 weeks.
+Rosacea is a chronic condition, so the goal is effective control of visible symptoms rather than permanent resolution — most clients see meaningful improvement over 2–3 months and then continue with maintenance treatments every 6–8 weeks.
+Trigger management (sun, heat, alcohol, spicy food, stress) alongside clinical treatment is what sustains results long-term.

 Start with a consultation at our Coventry clinic (15 Little Park Street).
 Your clinician classifies your rosacea subtype (often a combination), identifies your personal triggers, and designs a protocol combining in-clinic treatments with carefully selected skincare.
 Clients travelling from Leamington Spa or further afield are welcome — consultations can be booked at either Feonix location.
+Fotona Nd:YAG vascular treatment is £345 (Full Face) or £295 (Cheeks); Laser Genesis £180 per session, £486 for a course of 3, or £864 for a course of 6.
 Klarna finance is available.
-If your rosacea has a strong vascular component and vascular laser is the right clinical match, we'll tell you honestly and discuss timelines.
+We'll set realistic expectations upfront — rosacea is managed, not cured, and ongoing maintenance is typical.

 Rosacea needs protocol, not products.
 A consultation at Feonix Aesthetics starts with subtype classification and trigger mapping, then builds treatment around your specific skin — calming inflammation, reducing redness, and giving you a plan you can sustain.